Why Mangosteen Fruit So Expensive in the United States?

 Discover why mangosteens command premium prices in American markets.
 From strict import regulations and costly irradiation treatments to their delicate nature and limited shelf life, these Southeast Asian "royal fruits" face unique challenges reaching US consumers.

-Mangosteens—those small, purple fruits with snow-white segments inside—have earned the nickname "Queen of Fruits" across Southeast Asia.
+Mangosteens—those small, purple fruits with pearly white segments inside—have earned the title "Queen of Fruits" throughout Southeast Asia.

 The Geographic Disconnect